Arthur Bailey, Private 53770, 2nd Battalion, Devonshire Regiment

 On the 24th April four German Divisions made an attack on the British line stretching some six miles to the south of the river.
 At 6.30 am, following a three hour long bombardment of high explosive shells and mustard gas, the enemy advanced under cover of fog, with their recently introduced tanks.
 The tanks broke through and opened a three mile wide gap for their infantry to follow through.
 8th Division was overwhelmed and after heavy fighting, Villers Brettoneux was lost.
 The enemy was eventually held just to the west of the village.
 Then occurred the first ever tank versus tank battle as some of the British tanks came into action south of the village and drove the enemy back.
 North of the village the enemy had been repulsed completely and to the south they were being held.

-Private Arthur Bailey has no known grave and he is commemorated on Panel Ref.
+Private Arthur Bailey has no known grave and is commemorated on Panel Ref.
 24 and 25 of the Pozieres Memorial, Somme, France.
-The Commonwealth War Graves Commission holds casualty details for Private Arthur Bailey.
+The Commonwealth War Graves Commission holds casualty details for Private Arthur Bailey, and he is listed on the Imperial War Museum’s Lives of the First World War website.